coderaiser/flatlint/README.md

 It can look similar, but has a couple differences:

-- ✅it may not be valid **JavaScript**, it can be couple tokens that can be fixed;
+- ✅ it may not be valid **JavaScript**, it can be couple tokens that can be fixed;
-- ✅it counts each symbol as a token;
+- ✅ it counts each symbol as a token;

 ### `__a`